envoyproxy/envoy-perf/salvo-remote/sandboxes/README.md

 ## The default sandbox

 The default contains the bare minimum of components needed to execute Salvo tests.
-Diagram 1 below outlines the topology and content of the default sandbox.
+The diagram below outlines the topology and content of the default sandbox.
 The default sandbox is currently available for the `x64` architecture only.